zummenix/ZXRandom/README.md

-ZXRandom is just easy wrapper over arc4random() function that returns pseudo-random numbers.
+ZXRandom is just a wrapper over arc4random() function that returns pseudo-random numbers.

 ## Example Usage